 Translated by Shinji Takaramura

-6 Things To Enjoy At Ginza Itoya, The 100 Year Old Stationery Store
+Ginza Itoya - 6 Things To Enjoy At Japan's Oldest Stationery Store

 Written by OsawaKimie

-Ginza is where the adults of Japan come to shop, dine, and play.
-A fashionable area where many of Japan's top brands and department stores have their main locations, Ginza is also a city rich in history and culture as Kabukiza Theater where kabuki performances are held, and internationally known Tsukiji Fish Market are also found in the immediate area.
+Ginza is one of Tokyo's most vibrant shopping districts.
+A fashionable area where many of Japan's top brands and department stores have their main stores, Ginza is also a city with a rich history and culture.
+Kabukiza Theater, the leading facility for kabuki theater performances, as well as many art galleries are also found in this area.

-Itoya, a stationery store in Ginza, reopened in June 2015 after going through a complete renovation.
-Established about a hundred years ago, it is a prominent Japanese store with a rich history.
-Itoya deals in stationery and offers ideas to enrich your everyday life.
-They also offer various services to tourists from abroad.
+Ginza Itoya, a famous Japanese stationery store, reopened in June 2015 after going through a complete renovation.
+Established about a hundred years ago, it is a prominent store with a rich history.
+Itoya deals in stationery and offers ideas to enrich the everyday lives of their customers.

 There is plenty to see and do in the area, so whether you are looking for some of Japan's famous cosmetics, want to enjoy some regional cuisine, try a stunning matcha parfait, or even hunt for a hidden power spot, you're sure to enjoy your time in Ginza.

-This article will introduce G. Itoya, Itoya's new flagship store on Ginza Dori, and the six best things to enjoy during your visit there.
+This article introduces G. Itoya, Itoya's new flagship store on Ginza Dori, and the six best things to enjoy during your visit there.

 1. Send a Letter from the SHARE Space

 Each floor of G. Itoya has a different concept.
-The SHARE space on the second floor is filled with items for sending thoughts to another person, such as letter paper, envelopes, and postcards.
+The SHARE space on the second floor is filled with items that help you send your thoughts to another person, such as letter paper, envelopes, and postcards.